 The Sun is directly or indirectly responsible for the vast majority of the planet's energy sources.
 In addition to having direct importance in photovoltaic solar energy and solar thermal energy, it has an influence on other renewable energies such as wind energy.
 In the case of wind energy, the sun is responsible for heating large amounts of mass that, when changing density, move generating a space that will occupy another mass of cold air.
 This mass movement is the wind.

 In the case of fossil energy that comes from fossil fuels, the Sun also has its responsibility.
 Fossil fuels such as coal or oil have been generated from organic compounds that were generated by solar radiation through photosynthesis.
 Despite having its origin in the Sun, this type of energy is considered non-renewable because the process of transformation into fossil fuels lasts millions of years.

 Model of the internal structure of the Sun

 The photosphere is the innermost layer and is responsible for almost all of the visible light that the Sun emits into space.
 On its innermost side, it borders on the convective region of the Sun, and on its outermost side, with the chromosphere.

-The width of the photosphere is approximately 400 km, and the temperature decreases from a value of 7,500 K, in the most internal regions, to a value of 4,700 K, to the most external.
+The width of the photosphere is approximately 400 km, and the temperature decreases from a value of 7,500 kelvin, in the most internal regions, to a value of 4,700 kelvin, to the most external.
 The average pressure of the photosphere is only a few hundredths of the atmospheric pressure at sea level, while the density is only one ten-millionth of the density of Earth's atmosphere at sea level.